hotosm/learnosm/_posts/en/osm-data/0600-12-20-file-formats.md

 file formats for geographic data.

 In this section we'll go through a few ways of storing geographic data, explain how they work and how they're typically used.
-This should help you understand the basics of geographic file formats and the ways in which you may choose to store your data.

 .OSM Files
 -----------